iuculano/discord-gpt/README.md

 # Discord ChatGPT Bot
-Extremely simple Discord bot for ChatGPT.
+Extremely simple Discord bot for ChatGPT and DALL-E.

 ## Getting started
 Create an OpenAI API key.
 You may need to put a card on file.